Trace Features

 - v2 (output of

-defines the anchor working as a reference for the insertion operation.
-There is no input segment here, i.e. it’s zero, because we are going to add new nodes forhave
+REP_SWANS, replace “swans” with “crows”):$seg-out: for the output segmentcrowsofREP_SWANS.
+Its 5 nodes (155-159) have values likeREP_SWANS v1:v2 1(from1to5).
+The same nodes also carry a standardopidfeature.$anchor: for node 116 (a) with valueINS_HAVE v2:v3defines the anchor working as a reference for the insertion operation.
+There is no input segment here, i.e. it’s zero, because we are going to add new nodes forhavebeforeall.

 - v3 (output of